| If you are using Insider TA Pro Version and

 red to indicate valid field positions.
 Right-click a column to pop-up

+a menu of available field types.
 When the "Separated by" option is selected, you can define

 what special characters are present that separate the various data items

+(these are called field delimiters).
 When the "Fixed width" option is selected, it is assumed that

 the incoming file is not delimited with commas, tabs, or spaces, but instead